 Here are the villages you should not skip:

-SANT’ESTEVE D’EN BAS – The most important village of the Vall d’en Bas, which was likely founded before the year 900 (the first mention of the village dates back to 904).
-Its main attraction is the 12th century church.
+SANT’ESTEVE D’EN BAS—The most important village of the Vall d’en Bas, which was likely founded before the year 900 (the first mention of the village dates back to 904).
+Its main attraction is the 12th-century church.
 The views of the village from a distance, when walking to the nearby tiny (and just as pretty) Els Hostalets d’en Bas, are stunning.

-JOANETES – A small village in a beautiful setting, right on the slopes of the Puigsacalm mountain (where there are some of the nicest hiking trails of La Garrotxa).
+JOANETES—A small village in a beautiful setting, right on the slopes of the Puigsacalm mountain (where there are some of the nicest hiking trails of La Garrotxa).

-SANTA PAU – One of the most charming villages of La Garrotxa.
-Declared of Historical and Artistic importance in 1971, it has retained all its medieval charm, with tiny irregular alleys, walls and access points.
+SANTA PAU—One of the most charming villages of La Garrotxa.
+Declared of Historical and Artistic importance in 1971, it has retained all its medieval charm, with tiny irregular alleys, walls, and access points.
 The village was built around a Baron’s castle starting in the 13th century.
-The castle (unfortunately closed to visitors) remained the residence of the lords, and later on the center of the village.
-The nicest view of the old historical center of Santa Pau is from a terrace located by a rather old fashioned (but extremely local) coffee shop called Can Pauet.
+The castle (unfortunately closed to visitors) remained the residence of the lords and, later on, the center of the village.
+The nicest view of the old historical center of Santa Pau is from a terrace located by a rather old-fashioned (but extremely local) coffee shop called Can Pauet.

 Olot